RoOT/Route of Odd Taxi

 RoOT/Route of Odd Taxi (RoOT / ルート オブ オッドタクシー, RoOT/ Rūto Obu Oddo Takushī) is a Japanese manga series written by Kazuya Konomoto and illustrated by Takeichi Abaraya.
 It is a spin-off to the Odd Taxi series.
-It started in Shogakukan's Superior Dalpana website in February 2023, with its chapters collected in six tankōbon volumes.
+It was serialised on Shogakukan's Superior Dalpana website from February 2023 to April 2025, with its chapters collected in six tankōbon volumes.
 A television drama adaptation aired on TV Tokyo from April to June 2024.

 Plot

 Taking place at the same time as the events of Odd Taxi, two detectives from the Ibusuki Detective Agency (IDA), Rena and Sato, are tasked to investigate whether a banker's having an affair.
 But when a yakuza gangster named Dobu steals the evidence, the two are forced to take up another job when Taeko Harada wants them to tail Hiroshi Odokawa and find out the extent of his involvement with the missing girl in Nerima.

 Rena subsequently gets involved because she knows the missing girl on a personal level.